Skip to main content

 Ongoing

-Litigation in Canada, in the context of the situation in Israel and Palestine has sought to challenge the issuance of export and brokering permits for military goods and technology to Israel as authorised by the Minister of Foreign Affairs on or after 9 October 2023 through an application for a judicial review.
+Litigation in Canada, in the context of the situation in Israel and Palestine, has sought to challenge the issuance of export and brokering permits for military goods and technology to Israel as authorised by the Minister of Foreign Affairs on or after 9 October 2023 through an application for a judicial review.

 The application states that any export or brokering of military goods or technology to Israel that took place on or after 9 October 2023 is in breach of the Export and Import Permits Act (EIPA).
 The issuance of such permits is “unlawful because of the substantial risk (emphasis in application) that military goods or technology will be used to facilitate violations of international humanitarian law (IHL) or international human rights law (IHRL), and/or serious acts of violence against women and children, and/or undermine peace and security”.
 The application also states that Canada’s approval of these transfers to Israel violates public international law and the Canadian Charter of Rights and Freedoms.